 - Acidproof Concrete – Structural Grade No. 54SG – A modified castable material that can withstand the highest temperature ranges and acid concentrations.

 With easy installation and short cure times polymer concretes offer a stronger chemical resistant alternative to traditional concretes for environments that call for chemical resistance.
 If you think a polymer concrete could be a solution for your application or you have a more questions about them Contact WNC today.
-WNC has the expertise and experience to supply you with the right product for your application.
+WNC has the expertise and experience to supply you with the right corrosion-resistant products for your application.